-A report issued by the Department of Justice on August 2nd detailed increased rates of sexual violence in U.S. prisons.
+A report recently issued by the Department of Justice detailed increased rates of sexual violence in U.S. prisons.
 Quoting from an article in The New Standard:

 Based on the records of system officials, the federal Bureau of Justice Statistics (BJS) reported that 6,241 incidents of sexual misconduct and violence took place in 2005, or almost 3 violations per 1,000 inmates nationwide.
 Fifty-five percent of incidents were described by the report as “sexual misconduct” or “sexual harassment” perpetrated by staff against inmates, while 45 percent involved inmate-on-inmate “coerced sex acts” or “abusive sexual contact.”